gnosis/dex-docs/docs/intro1.md

 ## Trades
  Let’s start with the basics.

 Dƒusion is a trading protocol for ERC20 tokens.
 The protocol is compatible with any ERC20 token, but only registered tokens can be traded.
 Token registration is permissionless and can be done by anyone.
 However, a spam protection fee of 10 OWL is required to register new tokens.
-Learn more about how to register tokens in this [tutorial](href={docUrl("introduction1")}).
+Learn more about how to register tokens in this <a href="addtoken1">tutorial</a>.

 To trade on dƒusion, a user can simply place an order for one token in exchange for another.
 An order is an instruction as to what token a user wants to sell under a given price condition, thereby defining  a limit price within the order, which indicates the absolute worst price a user will receive.
 The protocol levies a fee of 0.1% on a trade, which incurs on only on executed orders/ volume.
 It’s important to note that fee costs are calculated as part of and already included in an order’s limit price.